benedmunds/phptownhall.com/source/_posts/2015-03-12-episode-39-hi-josh.markdown

 duration: 54:09
 ---

-For ages Phil and Ben catch up with [Josh Lockhart](https://twitter.com/codeguy) who has been on the show a few times before.
+Phil and Ben catch up with [Josh Lockhart](https://twitter.com/codeguy) who has been on the show a few times before.

 Josh is involved in some great projects and interested in some new tools, which all kinda wind in together.
 PHP, FIG, League, etc.